Large Language Models (Latest)

 Note

-NIM will automatically select the most suitable profile based on your system specification.
-For more details, see the section on Automatic Profile Selection
+NIM automatically selects the most suitable profile based on your system specification.
+For details, see Automatic Profile Selection

 During startup the NIM container downloads the required resources and begins serving the model behind an API endpoint.
 The following message indicates a successful startup.